MINGW64-cell/CheckersEngine/README.md

 05/18/2022

 Superclass Piece had reverseAB() and respective variables added.
-RedPiece and Redking subclasses updated to Pawn and King to for DRY reasons while BlackKing, BlackPiece are cut off.
+RedPiece and Redking subclasses updated to Pawn and King to for DRY reasons while BlackKing, BlackPiece are cut off. heatmap() was created to facilitate the determining of moves.